Matrix Decomposition and Applications: Polar Decomposition

 \section{Polar Decomposition}

-Any $n\times n$ square matrix $\bA$ can be factored as left polar decomposition $\bA = (\bU\bV^\top)( \bV\bSigma \bV^\top) = \bQ_l\bS$.
-Similarly, $\bA\bv = \bQ_l( \bV\bSigma \bV^\top)\bu$ is to transfer $\bu$ into the system defined by $\bV^\top$ and stretch each component by the lengths of the singular values.
-Then the resulted vector is transferred back into the Cartesian coordinate system by $\bV$.
+Any square matrix $\bA\in\real^{n\times n}$ can be factored as the left polar decomposition $\bA = (\bU\bV^\top)( \bV\bSigma \bV^\top) = \bQ_l\bS$.
+Similarly, the operation $\bA\bu = \bQ_l( \bV\bSigma \bV^\top)\bu$ transforms $\bu$ into the system defined by $\bV^\top$, and stretch each component by the lengths of the corresponding singular values.
+Subsequently, the resulting vector is transferred back into the Cartesian coordinate system by $\bV$.
 Finally, $\bQ_l$ will rotate or reflect the resulting vector from the Cartesian coordinate system into the $Q$ system defined by $\bQ_l$.
-The meaning of right polar decomposition shares a similar description.
-Similar to the spectral decomposition, orthogonal matrices $\bV^\top$ and $\bV$ only change the basis of the system.
-However, they preserve the angle between the vectors $\bv_1$ and $\bv_2$.
+The right polar decomposition carries a similar interpretation.
+Similar to the spectral decomposition, orthogonal matrices $\bV^\top$, $\bV$, and $\bQ_l$ only change the basis of the system but preserve the angle between the vectors $\bv_1$ and $\bv_2$.